yuyulyu/yuyulyu.github.io/_tabs/about.md

 Currently, I'm  sharpening my coding skills by coding on Leetcode every day.
 You can explore my detailed notes [here](https://yuyulyu.github.io/categories/leetcode/), where I document my progress, thought processes, and key learnings.

 > The primary purpose of this website is to serve as a personal repository for my educational pursuits.
-While the materials here are primarily for my own use, I warmly invite you to explore and benefit from them as well.
+You are welcome to browse the content and I hope you find it useful.
+However, please note that the content is intended for personal use only and not for commercial purposes.
+If you come across any material that infringes upon copyright, please inform me so it can be addressed promptly.
 {: .prompt-warning }

 # About Me